Oral Pathology for the Dental Hygienist - Elsevier eBook on VitalSource, 7th Edition

 Elsevier eBook on VitalSource

-Oral Pathology for the Dental Hygienist: With General Pathology Introductions, 7th Edition, offers the most trusted general and oral pathology information that’s tailored to the specific role and responsibilities of the dental hygienist.
-Expert authors Ibsen and Phelan incorporate the ideal mix of clinical photographs, radiographs, and focused discussions to help you learn to properly identify, understand, evaluate, and document the appearance of normal and diseased states.
-Plus, robust learning features — like case studies, synopsis tables, learning objectives, and a practice exam — further reinforce the information you need to know to pass the national board exam and succeed as a dental hygienist.
+Oral Pathology for the Dental Hygienist: With General Pathology Introductions, 7th Edition, offers the most trusted general and oral pathology information that’s tailored to the specific role and responsibilities of the dental hygienist and the content on the national board exam.
+Expert authors Ibsen and Phelan incorporate the ideal mix of clinical photographs, radiographs, and focused discussions to help students successfully identify, understand, evaluate, and document disease formations at the skeletal and cellular levels.
+Learning features such as end-of-chapter questions, learning objectives, key terms and definitions, and quick-reference synopsis tables further reinforce information.
+Lesson plans, PowerPoints, answer keys, case studies, a practice exam, and test bank provide you with time-saving tools to effectively support teaching and learning.

 - Tailored content focuses on the role of the dental hygienist in oral health care.